If you have a water meter, we work out your bill by taking a reading from it.

 This won’t affect the quality of your water and is probably simply an old pipe that needs repairing.

-If you’ve compared your usage to the usage calculator and it’s much higher and, following checks, you don’t think you have an internal leak, please call 0330 303 0277 and we’ll arrange an appointment with an inspector.
+If you’ve compared your usage and it’s much higher and, following checks, you don’t think you have an internal leak, please call 0330 303 0277 and we’ll arrange an appointment with an inspector.

 If there is a fault on the supply pipe coming into your property, we may be able to repair it free.
 We will repair a supply pipe free once at each property.
 However, we can’t repair all supply pipes, for example those that run underneath part of your property.